ILLKX/LookingGlass-En/README.md

 ## Some modifications after forking
 1、Add GeoIP data when traceroute under IPv4
-2、Use DD command to creater test files
+2、Use DD command to create test files
 3、Add translation for simplified Chinese
 4、Modify the output language of traceroute result